Armed Forces of Ukraine: Russian invasion of Ukraine

 On Thursday, 24 February 2022, the Russian Armed Forces invaded Ukraine.
-The Ukrainian Armed Forces and its auxiliary and wartime-affiliated organizations, have participated in many of the combat actions of the current conflict.
-Alongside the combat actions, the influx of Western weapons and materiel to the Armed Forces from NATO member armed forces, ex-Soviet stock from many Eastern European nations as well as captured Russian tanks, armed vehicles and other weapons have also resulted in an ongoing modernization and expansion of the forces at large.
+The Ukrainian Armed Forces and its auxiliary and wartime-affiliated organisations, have participated in many of the combat actions of the current conflict.
+Alongside the combat actions, the influx of Western weapons and materiel to the Armed Forces from NATO member armed forces, ex-Soviet stock from many Eastern European nations as well as captured Russian tanks, armed vehicles and other weapons have also resulted in an ongoing modernisation and expansion of the forces at large.

 As of 2010 the total personnel was 200,000 (including 41,000 civilian workers).
 Conscription was stopped in October 2013; at that time the Ukrainian armed forces were made up of 40% conscripts and 60% contract soldiers.
-Acting President Oleksandr Turchynov reinstated conscription in May 2014.
+Acting president Oleksandr Turchynov reinstated conscription in May 2014.

 In early 2014, Ukraine had 130,000 personnel in its armed forces, which could be boosted to about one million with reservists.

 There were a reported total of 250,800 personnel in the Armed Forces in 2015.
-In July 2022, Defense Minister Oleksii Reznikov stated that the Armed Forces had an active strength of 700,000; Reznikov also mentioned that with the Border Guard, National Guard, and police added, the total comes to around one million.
+In July 2022, Defence Minister Oleksii Reznikov stated that the Armed Forces had an active strength of 700,000; Reznikov also mentioned that with the Border Guard, National Guard, and police added, the total comes to around one million.

-Following the Revolution of Dignity, Ukraine adopted a military doctrine focusing on defense against Russia and announced Ukraine's intentions for closer relations with NATO armed services, most especially if it joins the organization in the future.
+Following the Revolution of Dignity, Ukraine adopted a military doctrine focusing on defence against Russia and announced Ukraine's intentions for closer relations with NATO armed services, most especially if it joins the organisation in the future.